5 surprising facts about Equatorial Guinea | DW | 08.03.2021

 Equatoguinean President Teodoro Obiang Nguema Mbasogo and his son, Vice President Teodoro Nguema Obiang Mangue

-Since August 3, 1979, Equatorial Guinea has been ruled by President Teodoro Obiang Nguema Mbasogo.
-The 78-year-old leader, who is constitutionally allowed to rule by decree, became the second president after overthrowing his uncle Macias Nguema.
-Despite more than a dozen attempts to depose him, President Obiang has clung to power for more than 40 years and earned the title of Africa's and the world's longest-serving president.
+Since August 3, 1979, Equatorial Guinea has been ruled by President Teodoro Obiang Nguema.
+The 78-year-old leader, who is constitutionally allowed to rule by decree, became the second president after overthrowing his uncle, Macias Nguema.
+Despite more than a dozen attempts to topple him, President Obiang has clung to power for more than 40 years and earned the title of Africa's and the world's longest-serving president.

 President Obiang's son, Teodoro Nguema, is the country's vice president.
 Another son, Gabriel Obiang Lima, is the minister for mines and hydrocarbons.

-Whereas the country allowed multi-partyism in 1992, Obiang's Democratic Party of Equatorial Guinea has won over 90% of votes at every election.
+While the country allowed a multi-party system in 1992, Obiang's Democratic Party of Equatorial Guinea has won over 90% of votes at every election.

 The opposition has boycotted some of the polls.
 In the last election in 2016, he scored 93.7% of the vote, according to the electoral commission, his worst result so far.